 What Is A Yurt?
 A Complete Guide To Yurt Living

 A traditional yurt was a portable circular-shaped home assembled most similarly to a tent, with a skeleton of supports for the walls and roof, and a protective covering for shelter.
-Mainstays of a traditional yurt include wooden lattice walls, a dome-like roof and minimal amenities which emphasize its spacious feel.
+Mainstays of a traditional yurt – and helping provide its spacious feel – are wooden lattice walls, a dome-like roof and minimal amenities.

-Traditional yurts were typically covered in sturdy layers of sheep wool or yak hair for insulation, with a hole, or “crown,” in the center of the “toono,” or roof piece, for sunlight and ventilation, which was especially important when wood burning or cooking took place.
+Traditional yurts were typically covered in sturdy layers of sheep wool or yak hair for insulation, with a hole, or “crown,” in the center of the “toono,” or roof piece, for sunlight and ventilation.
+This was especially important when wood burning or cooking took place.

 Parts Of A Traditional Mongolian Yurt